zkkv/souffleur/README.md

 Code coverage report can be generated with `koverHtmlReport` configuration (run it after running tests).
 Find the report under `build/reports/kover/html/index.html`.

 ## Design
-The plugin class inherits from `InlineCompletionProvider` and uses an instance of `LanguageModel` under the hood (currently `Ollama`).
+The plugin class inherits from `InlineCompletionProvider` and uses an instance of `LanguageModel` under the hood (currently `Phi`).
 That model is queried and then returns a suggestion.
 More models can be easily added in the future because they follow a very simple interface.

 Ollama uses a cache based on a Trie data structure that stores code prefixes.
 If the prefix is found in the cache, it uses the suggestion associated with that prefixes instead of querying the LLM again.